Hasidic Judaism: Appearance

 There are many other distinct items of clothing.
-Such are the Gerrer hoyznzokn—long black socks into which the trousers are tucked.
-Some Hasidic men from Eastern Galicia wear black socks with their breeches on the Sabbath, as opposed to white ones on weekdays, particularly Belzer Hasidim.
+Such are the Gerrer hoyznzokn – long black socks into which the trousers are tucked.
+Some Hasidic men from Eastern Galicia wear black socks with their breeches on the Sabbath, as opposed to white ones on weekdays, particularly Belzers.

-Following a Biblical commandment not to shave the sides of one's face (Leviticus 19:27), male members of most Hasidic groups wear long, uncut sidelocks called payot (or peyes).
+Following a Biblical commandment not to shave the sides of one's face (Leviticus 19:27), male members of most Hasidic groups wear long, uncut sidelocks called payot.
 Some Hasidic men shave off the rest of their hair.
 Not every Hasidic group requires long peyos, and not all Jewish men with peyos are Hasidic, but all Hasidic groups discourage the shaving of one's beard.
-Most Hasidic boys receive their first haircuts ceremonially at the age of three years (only the Skverrer Hasidim do this at their boys' second birthday).
+Most Hasidic boys receive their upsherin ritual, a first haircut, at the age of three years (Skverers do this on boys' second birthday).
 Until then, Hasidic boys have long hair.

-Hasidic women wear clothing adhering to the principles of modest dress in Jewish law.
-This includes long, conservative skirts and sleeves past the elbow, as well as covered necklines.
-Also, the women wear stockings to cover their legs; in some Hasidic groups, such as Satmar or Toldot Aharon, the stockings must be opaque.
-In keeping with Jewish law, married women cover their hair, using either a sheitel (wig), a tichel (headscarf), a shpitzel, a snood, a hat, or a beret.
-In some Hasidic groups, such as Satmar, women may wear two headcoverings – a wig and a scarf, or a wig and a hat.
+Hasidic women wear clothing adhering to the principles of tznius, modest dress.
+This includes long conservative skirts, sleeves past the elbow, and covered necklines.
+Also, women wear stockings to cover their legs; in some Hasidic groups, such as Satmar or Toldos Aharon, the stockings must be opaque.
+In keeping with halakha, married women wear a head covering, using either a sheytel "wig", tikhl "headscarf", shpitzl "snood", beret, or other hat.
+In some Hasidic groups, women may wear two headcoverings – a wig and scarf or a wig and hat.

 Families

-Hasidic Jews, like many other Orthodox Jews, typically produce large families; the average Hasidic family in the United States has 8 children.
-This is followed out of a desire to fulfill the Biblical mandate to "be fruitful and multiply".
+Hasidic Jews, like many other Orthodox Jews, typically produce large families; the average Hasidic family in the United States has 8 children, although it is not uncommon to have 10, 12, or more.
+This is followed out of a desire to fulfill the Biblical mandate to "be fruitful and multiply" and sometimes specifically to counteract the loss of Jewry during the Holocaust.

 Languages

-Most Hasidim speak the language of their countries of residence but use Yiddish among themselves as a way of remaining distinct and preserving tradition.
+Most Hasidim speak the language of their countries of residence but use Galician Yiddish among themselves to remain distinct and preserve tradition.
 Thus, children are still learning Yiddish today, and the language, despite predictions to the contrary, has not died.
-Yiddish newspapers are still published, and Yiddish fiction is being written, primarily aimed at women.
-Even films in Yiddish are being produced within the Hasidic community.
+Yiddish newspapers are still published, and Yiddish fiction is written, primarily aimed at women.
+Even media in Yiddish is produced both within the Hasidic community and outside it for both educational and entertainment purposes, such as Unorthodox and Shtisel on Netflix as well as support from the Swedish government for Yiddish as one of the official minority languages of Sweden.
 Some Hasidic groups, such as Satmar and Toldot Aharon, actively oppose the everyday use of Hebrew, which they consider a holy tongue.
 The use of Hebrew for anything other than prayer and study is, according to them, profane, and so, Yiddish is the vernacular and common tongue for most Hasidim around the world.